christopher5106/christopher5106.github.io/_posts/2018-10-20-course-two-build-deep-learning-networks.markdown

 #### Normalization

+Normalization layers are placed between other layers to ensure robustness of the trained neural network.

-A last type of layers are normalization layers: their purpose is to avoid an *internal covariance shift* during training, i.e. last layers learning on first layers outputs which statistics evolve during training.
+A first category of normalization layers aims at reducing *internal covariance shift* during training, i.e. that the statistics of the first layer below remains stable during training to help next layer better perform.

-Normalization layers are placed between other layers to ensure stable statistics: the mean and variance of the outputs are brought back to 0 and 1, by substraction and division, after which the normalization will learn a new scale and bias.
+The mean and variance of the outputs are brought back to 0 and 1, by substraction and division, after which the normalization learn new scale and bias parameters.

 The statistics can be computed on different set: